 - I co-mediated a claim for payment of an extra amount under a variation to a building contract for the fit out of a retail shop.

 - I co-mediated a Family Law property settlement, between a husband and a wife, prior to any proceedings being issued.

 - I co-mediated a Family Law property settlement between two parties, to a defacto marriage, with children from an earlier marriage.

 - I co-mediated a Family Law property law settlement between parties that had been married for a long time, save that the Husband had returned to his home country some years prior.

-- I was admitted to Practice as a Legal Practioner of the Supreme Court of Victoria on 1 May 2000 (34 years practice as a Lawyer and 24 years practice as a Solicitor).
+- I was admitted to Practice as a Legal Practitioner of the Supreme Court of Victoria on 1 May 1980.

 - I practiced as Solicitor in the following firms (in chronological order): as a partner of Phillips Fox (now the international firm of DLA Piper); as a partner of Blake Dawson Waldron (now the international firm of Ashurst); as partner of Freehills (now the international firm of Herbert Smith Freehills).